MENU

 In addition, landline-based networks might become overloaded if you have a limited number of lines, thereby preventing your customers from connecting with your business.
 You can use services to put callers on hold while representatives go through the queue, but options like these come at an added cost.

 A cloud-based PBX like VoIP uses the internet to establish a telephone connection rather than relying on traditional landlines.
-One benefit of a VoIP system for a small business is that it lowers the cost of communication.
+One benefit of a VoIP system for a growing business is that it lowers the cost of communication.
 Because a cloud-based phone system offers the flexibility to use multiple kinds of devices to make a call, including a desktop or laptop computer, you don’t need to buy dedicated telephone hardware.
 That keeps your operating expenses down.

-One of the major selling points of a cloud-based system is that you can create new numbers on the fly and scale up the system as your organization grows.
+One of the major selling points of a cloud-based system is that you can create new numbers on the fly and scale up the system as your organization continues to grow.
 All it takes is a few clicks from your system administrator to set up a number for each new employee.
 And because calls can be taken from a computer or even a mobile device, a cloud-based system enables your team to send multiple types of files and messages, even while on the go.

 One reason some businesses still prefer traditional landlines is that any cloud-based phone system relies on a high-speed broadband internet connection.
 That can become a problem in remote areas or regions with spotty or outdated internet services.
 Even with strong internet service, you may face bandwidth issues that lead to problems with audio fidelity or dropped calls.